crystallabs/crysterm/documentation/positioning.md

 The largest possible space (width or height) is calculated while taking all restrictions into account.
 In other words, the calculated space is limited by the size of parent, amount of parent's "i" values (inner thickness, explained below), and the current widget's desired left/top/right/bottom values.

 Therefore, a value of null is very different from setting "100%".
-Setting 100% or any percentage translates to direct percentage of parent's size, without accounting for "i" or desired left/top/right/bottom values.
+Setting 100% or any other percentage translates to direct percentage of parent's size, without accounting for "i" or desired left/top/right/bottom values.

 ## Absolute position